 To properly perform the trustee's duties and effectively administer an asset case, the trustee must establish an appropriate accounting system and maintain financial records on a contemporaneous basis for each estate.
 The USTP has developed a uniform record keeping and reporting system that the trustee must use.
-This system, as illustrated in the Forms and Instructions section at the end of this Handbook, is used throughout the country and should not be altered.
+It consists of Uniform Transaction Codes (UTCs), akin to a uniform chart of accounts, and three primary records: the Individual Estate Property Record and Report (Form 1), the Cash Receipts and Disbursements Record (Form 2), and the Summary Interim Asset Report (Form 3).
+This system is used throughout the country and should not be altered.

-The financial record keeping and reporting system consists of the uniform transaction codes, akin to a uniform chart of accounts, and three primary records: the Individual Estate Property Record and Report (Form 1), the Cash Receipts and Disbursements Record (Form 2), and the Summary Interim Asset Report (Form 3).
-Utilizing these records, the trustee must provide an interim report (also known as the Trustee Interim Report or TIR) to the United States Trustee at least annually and upon request.
-This financial record keeping and reporting system applies to each chapter 7 asset case.
-A chapter 7 case is considered an asset case for the purposes of record keeping and reporting requirements when either (1) the trustee is in possession of property or funds, or expects to receive property or funds, or (2) a no-asset report has not been filed with the United States Trustee and the court, and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting.
+For purposes of these record keeping and reporting requirements, a chapter 7 case is considered an asset case when: (1) the trustee expects to, or has, declared the case to be an asset case; (2) the trustee is in possession of property or funds, or expects to receive property or funds; or (3) a no-asset report has not been filed with the United States Trustee and the court, and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting.

-To summarize:
+Utilizing these records, the trustee provides an interim report (also known as the Trustee Interim Report or TIR) to the United States Trustee at least annually and upon request.
+The TIR consists of the Form 3, which is a summary listing of all pending asset cases (as defined above), a Form 1 for each listed case, and a Form 2 for each case with an estate bank account.
+However, Form 1 and Form 2 do not need to be submitted if:

-- 1. At least annually, each chapter 7 trustee must submit to the United States Trustee an interim report for each case that is either expected to be or declared to be an asset case by the trustee, for each case in which the trustee has received funds of the estate, and for each case in which a no-asset report has not been filed and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting. - 2.
-The interim report consists of the Form 3, which is a summary listing of all pending asset cases, a Form 1 for each listed case, and a Form 2 for each case with an estate bank account.
-However, Form 1 and Form 2 do not need to be submitted if 1) a final account (TDR) was filed for an asset case during the current or prior reporting period, 2) a final report was filed for an asset case that was converted, dismissed, or reassigned during the current reporting period, or 3) a no-asset report (NDR) was filed for the case during the current reporting period.
-Such cases need only be listed on Form 3. - 3.
-If a final report (TFR) was filed for an asset case that was not converted, dismissed or reassigned during the period, Form 1 and Form 2 should continue to be submitted for the current and future reporting periods until the TDR is filed.
+- 1.& A final account (TDR) was filed for an asset case during the current or prior reporting period; - 2.& A final report (TFR) was submitted for an asset case during the current or prior reporting period; - 3.& A final report was filed for an asset case that was converted, dismissed, or reassigned during the current reporting period; or - 4.& A no-asset report (NDR) was filed for an asset case during the current reporting period.

-The United States Trustee will continue to monitor activity in the case after the TFR has been filed.
+Such cases need only be listed on Form 3.
+To illustrate, in each of the following instances, the case is listed on Form 3 for the current reporting period and omitted from future reporting periods, and Form 1 and Form 2 are not required:

-- 4. In summary, in each of the following instances, a case is to be listed on the Form 3 for the current reporting period and omitted from future reporting periods.
-Form 1 and Form 2 (if any) are not required to be submitted. - a) A TDR is submitted to the United States Trustee during the current reporting period. - b) An NDR is filed in a case that has been open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting.
-(No-asset cases in which an NDR has been filed within 60 days of the initial examination of the debtor at the § 341 (a) meeting are not to be listed on Form 3.) - c) A case that has been open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting and is converted, dismissed or reassigned during the current reporting period.
+- 1. A TDR is submitted to the United States Trustee during the current reporting period. - 2.
+An NDR is filed in a case that has been open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting. - 3.
+An NDR is filed in a case declared to be an asset case, even though the time elapsed since the initial examination of the debtor at the § 341(a) meeting is 60 days or less. - 4.
+A case open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting is converted, dismissed or reassigned during the current reporting period. - 5.
+A case declared to be an asset case is converted, dismissed, or reassigned during the current reporting period within 60 days of the initial examination of the debtor at the § 341 (a) meeting.